How retirement feels: writing full time may not be for everyone. But it can be a relief, as well as offering unexpected opportunities and challenges.

 ‘So,’ the glamorous woman asks me.
 ‘What do you do?’

 ‘I’m a writer based in Vienna, London and Amsterdam,’ I say.

 ‘Oh.’
 She looks at me blankly and walks off.

 The leading gallery director standing with me grins.
-‘That was a cool reply you gave, not mentioning that you were the British ambassador until retirement,’ she says.
+‘That was a cool reply you gave, not mentioning that you were the British ambassador until a few months ago,’ she says.
 ‘But you see the result.
 No-one’s interested in the arts.’